DBL-App-development-2023-G7/musicmap/README.md

 3. The user browses the feed and map screens for MusicMemories.
 4. The user clicks on a MusicMemory.
 5. The user enjoys a MusicMemory.
-6. The steps 3-5 can be reapated until the user decides to close the app.
+6. The steps 3-5 can be repeated until the user decides to close the app.

 <h2>Building</h2>